 “Football is a grown man’s game, and high school boys, even lanky ones, are not full-grown men.”

-A national audience awaited Dr. Morris Fishbein of the AMA, his comments on school football hyped for release 24 hours after Brady’s from Chicago.
+Meanwhile, a national audience awaited Dr. Morris Fishbein of the AMA, expressing his view of boys football hyped for release 24 hours after Brady’s from Chicago.

 Fishbein was an impact leader of American opinion for three decades, a voice of reach rivaling the president’s in any year.
 Fishbein was known as editorial pen of various AMA publications he founded, and synonymous for JAMA.
 But Fishbein fame was culturally ingrained for his popular press.
 His syndicate columns ran weekly in newspapers and Reader’s Digest.
 His medical encyclopedias stood ready in countless homes, revered as gospel.
 Fishbein’s voice was heard through every radio on AMA broadcasts, and the indefatigable personality visited thousands of locales, a celebrity on speaking circuit.